Having broken links on your website is a total pain.

 Follow this quick tutorial to learn how to find those broken links so you can go ahead and fix them!

 Type your website URL into the box and click “Find Broken Links”.
 Enter the security code & you can leave the “Report distinct broken links only” option checked.
 Once you click the “Find broken links now!” button, this lifesaving tool will start scanning your website.
 This could take a few minutes.
 Wait until the scan says 100% complete.

 Once it says a 100% scanned you can go ahead and scroll down and take a look at the broken links that it found.

-Open the pages on your website that have the broken links and double check if they’re broken.
+Open the pages on your website that have the broken links and double-check if they’re actually broken.

 If they are broken you can either fix that URL or you can just totally delete it altogether. (whichever makes more sense for that specific link).

 The most common reasons for broken links are: